Rock ‘n’ Roll King vs Calypso King (1956-1957)

 The magazine publication from the first half of 1957 simply titled 16, with both Elvis Presley and Harry Belafonte on the cover, is undoubtly one of the rarest Teen mags ever published.

 Some magazine editors smelled money and teamed the then very popular Belafonte up with Elvis in two of their Teen titles.
-Both of these magazines were published by the same house that had previously done ELVIS AND JIMMY and ELVIS SPEAKS back in 1956.
+Both of these magazines were published by the same house that had previously done ELVIS AND JIMMY and ELVIS SPEAKS in 1956.

-As if one battle that never really was a battle wasn’t enough, one-hit-wonder Tommy Sands got thrown into the ring as well.
+As if one battle that never really was wasn’t enough, one-hit-wonder Tommy Sands got thrown into the ring as well.
 According to the publishers, Tommy was ready to take on (not just one but) both leading artists in their respective genres.
 What???

 Here we have some very interesting photos of Elvis visiting POPLAR TUNES in Memphis, in early 1957.